 I knew as a very young child that I had a passion for drawing with graphite.
 I would try to make my drawings look exactly like my reference photos.
 I did not understand what I was doing at that time, but I did know if it looked like the picture or not.
 I would spend hours and hours drawing, trying my best to make my drawings look realistic and exactly like the image I was drawing.
 I didn’t realize until later that the many hours that I spent drawing was enhancing my art skills.
 I just knew that I enjoyed the challenge.

 I also have a passion for all animals.
 After many years of drawing different subjects with different mediums, I went back to my roots.
-I now specialize in commissioned animal portraits using graphite.
+I now specialize in commissioned animal portraits and wildlife using graphite and pastels.

-By narrowing down my niche, I was able to build a successful business.
+By narrowing down my niche, I was able to build a successful online art business.

 Discovering your niche is easy to do.
 Just look deep into yourself.